 Physical health is imperative in recovery, as it assists in improving self-esteem and alleviating the symptoms of associated mood disorders.
 Most of our residents arrive in treatment under-nourished and in poor health.
 To ensure physical rehabilitation, time is allocated within the daily programme for compulsory exercise.
 Residents can make use of our gym facilities, under the guidance of our qualified Fitness Instructor.
 We also focus on good nutrition, ensuring that our residents’ food intake is healthy and balanced.

-We live by Christian principles and believe that a relationship with God is a fundamental aspect of recovery.
 Although we do not enforce our own theology on others or judge other belief systems, we do strongly encourage our clients to explore their spirituality and establish a Higher Power of their own understanding.
 Church, as well as Praise & Worship, is an optional component of our programme.